littlejo/killerkoda-labs/aya-first-programme/step4/text.md

-Now you have to improve the code to log which command is executed.
+Now you have to improve the code to log which commands are executed.

-You have to modified kernel space programme: `aya-test-ebpf/src/main.rs`
+You have to modified kernel space program: `aya-test-ebpf/src/main.rs`

 Particularly this code:
 ```plain